"You plan on leaving that bread tie on the floor?" he asked.

 "You're not bringing them home from work are you?"

 "Honey," he smiled, "I'm a stock broker.
 We don't even have wires on our phones anymore.
 Where would I get them?"

 "You married me," he grinned.

-"That now what I mean," she frowned.
+"That's not what I mean," she frowned.

 "You want me to take you to see someone?" he asked.